 Criterion Resident with or without an indwelling urinary catheter No qualifying fever or signs or symptoms (specifically, no urinary urgency, urinary frequency, acute dysuria, suprapubic tenderness, or costovertebral angle pain or tenderness).
 If no catheter is in place, fever alone would not exclude ABUTI if other criteria are met.
-AND One of the following: Specimen collected from clean catch voided urine and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml Specimen collected from indwelling catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml AND A positive blood culture with at least 1 matching bacteria to the urine culture
+AND A positive urine culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥10 CFU/ml AND A positive blood culture with at least 1 matching bacteria to the urine culture